 NOTE: It is The Danish Immigration Service who is responsible for this area.
 Read more and find contact information on the New to Denmark website.

-You can also check out what else to remember at our Step by step site.
+You can also check out what else to remember at our Step by step and Other useful links sites.

 What to do once I have my residence and work permit?